 1. Backup your website daily.
 Don’t assume your web hosting does this for you (many do not or if they do they charge you to access it and it only goes back 30 days).

 2. Update your WordPress themes, plugins, and core software once a week.
 This is the #1 reason for hacked WordPress websites and it’s simple to do.
 You just need to have diligence when doing it.
+Check out our Care Plans, as we do not recommend a DIY approach.

 3. Never use admin as a username.
 That is what WordPress comes with out of the box and it should be changed immediately.
 Create a new administrative level user and delete admin.